 Once its determined that an extraction is necessary a local anesthetic will be given in the form of an injection.
 This will numb the area around the tooth and the tooth itself.

 Simple extractions will first be loosened with an elevator and then pulled with a pair of forceps.
 It may also be necessary to smooth the bone around the socket and close the wound with a stitch.
 Some dentists also like to pack synthetic bone into the extraction socket to help rebuild the bone.
 This is important if the patient is considering placing an implant in the area of the extraction.

 Immediately after the extraction, your dental dentist will have you bite down on a piece of gauze for several minutes.
 This ensures a reasonable blood clot forms in the extraction site.
 After that, the blood clot will accelerate healing and prevent the formation of a dry socket.
 In addition, it’s important to avoid smoking or cleaning the extraction site.
 Smoking and rinsing can remove the clot resulting in a painful dry socket.

 You should expect a certain amount of discomfort with an extraction.
-Depending of the difficulty of the extraction, your dentist may recommend an OTC pain killer or may prescribe a stronger one through your local pharmacy.
-Soft foods are recommended as well as lite rinsing with salt water to soothe the wound.
+Depending on the difficulty of the extraction, your dentist may recommend an OTC pain killer or may prescribe a stronger one through your local pharmacy.
+Dentists recommend soft foods as well as lite rinsing with saltwater to soothe the wound.
 Do not rinse too vigorously.
 Remember there is a blood clot in the socket that’s important to keep in place.
-Physical activity that increases blood pressure is not recommended.
-Additionally, a cold compress is recommended to reduce inflammation.
+Dental surgeons do not recommend any activities that increase your blood pressure afterward.
+Additionally, professionals recommend a cold compress.
 The discomfort will decrease substantially by the third day and normal activities can resume shortly thereafter.
 If the pain does not diminish contact your dentist to see if a dry socket has formed.